symbiose/symbiose/README.md

 * Native GTK3 apps can be displayed on the web desktop using [Broadway](https://github.com/symbiose/symbiose/wiki/Broadway)
 * Available in English, French, German, Italian and Spanish
 * WebSocket support
+* Can be used in standalone mode (which just requires a static server, no PHP)
 * And more!

 Quick start